mxagar/machine_learning_ibm/04_Unsupervised_Learning/04_Unsupervised_Learning.md

 Visual inspection of the labeled data points is always not possible, because of high dimensions; thus, we use the elbow method.

+In the case the inertia/distortion curve is not clear for the elbow method, we can use the [Silhouette Score](https://scikit-learn.org/stable/modules/generated/sklearn.metrics.silhouette_score.html#sklearn.metrics.silhouette_score).

 ### 2.3 Python Implementation

 ```python